Savelore

 Which Method Should You Use?

-If you use ChatGPT casually (few times per week): Screenshots or copy-paste probably work fine.
+If you use ChatGPT a few times per week: Screenshots or copy-paste work fine.

 If you want complete conversation archives: Use an export extension.

-If you use AI tools daily and keep losing responses you need: Save individual responses with something like Savelore so you can actually find them later.
+If you use AI tools daily and keep losing responses: Save individual entries, highlights, or full conversations with Savelore so you can find them later.

-The worst option is doing nothing and re-asking the same questions forever.
+The worst option is doing nothing and re-asking the same questions indefinitely.
 Pick a method that matches how you actually work, not how you wish you worked.

-- Time wasted getting answers I already had: ~4 hours
+• Time spent getting answers already had: ~4 hours

-- Responses I remembered existed but couldn't find: 20+
+• Responses remembered existing but couldn't find: 20+

 The goal isn't to save everything.
-It's to save the stuff you know you'll need again so you're not starting from zero every time.
+It's to save what you know you'll need again so you're not starting from zero every time.

 Stop re-asking the same questions.
-Try Savelore free — 25 saves to start, then $6/month for unlimited.
+Try Savelore free.
+10 entries on the free plan, then $9.99/month for unlimited.